Lacusch/so_long/README.md

     + Invalid read /write at big string, debug /rewrite function
 	+ Read returns 0 if we get to the end of file !!!!!!
     + free the malloc with 0 size then free the split
+  8. Handle big maps ???
+  9. reduce function size + use less than 3 variables
-- Check for leaks and smooth movements
+- ~~Check for leaks and smooth movements~~
 - ~~Sometimes it randomly crashes !!!~~